 A Montessori classroom is child-centered.
 The focus is with the uniqueness of each individual with respect to each child's interest and level of development.
 The teacher, originally called a "Directress", functions as a designer of the environment, role model, facilitator to the child and keen observer of behavior and growth.
 Children learn at their own pace, not of the group.
 Once they have received a lesson (presentation) children are free to choose their own activities.
 Learning is self-motivated, enjoyable and ultimately, highly successful.

-Montessori classrooms are also multi-aged with three, four and five year-olds interacting together as one community.
+Montessori classrooms are also multi-aged with three to six-year-olds interacting together as one community.
 This encourages social interaction for cooperative learning, peer teaching and emotion growth.

 Is Montessori only for preschool aged children?

-There are Montessori schools with programs for infants and toddlers through elementary, junior and senior high.
-However, the program at Kinderhaus is only for preschool age children.
-A child must be three years old before September 1st of the year before they are enrolled.
+There are Montessori schools with programs for infants and toddlers through senior high.
+However, the program at Kinderhaus is only for preschool and kindergarten children.
+A child must be thirty-three months old before September 1st of the year before they are enrolled.

 How well do KMS students transition to traditional schools?

-Montessori children are fairly adaptable.
+All children are adaptable.
 Children from Kinderhaus have transitioned well into a traditional kindergarten classroom.
 They have already learned to work independently and make individual choices, they possess good communication skills and they have confidence in their abilities.
 Kindergarten teachers for area schools have remarked what a delight KMS students are to have in their classrooms.